hpc/charliecloud/doc/faq.rst

 because often that is outside our control, e.g. :code:`docker export` produces a tarball.
 Thus, we must exclude them at unpacking time.

-An additional complication is that :code:`ch-tar2dir` can handle tarballs both with a single top-level directory and without, i.e. “tarbombs”.
-For example, best practice use of :code:`tar` on the command line produces the former, while :code:`docker export` (perhaps via :code:`ch-builder2tar`) produces a tarbomb.
+An additional complication is that :code:`ch-convert` can read tarballs both with a single top-level directory and without, i.e. “tarbombs”.
+For example, best practice use of :code:`tar` on the command line produces the former, while :code:`docker export` (invoked by :code:`ch-convert` when converting from Docker) produces a tarbomb.

-Thus, :code:`ch-tar2dir` uses :code:`tar --exclude` to exclude from unpacking everything under :code:`./dev` and :code:`*/dev`, i.e., directory :code:`dev`
+Thus, :code:`ch-convert` uses :code:`tar --exclude` to exclude from unpacking everything under :code:`./dev` and :code:`*/dev`, i.e., directory :code:`dev`
 appearing at either the first or second level are forced to be empty.